gigadoge1/Resume-builder/README.md

 run the project with ```node index.js``` when you're in the folders directory website runs at https://localhost:3000
+When you run the website, you may be stopped with prompts saying the website is unsafe or dangerous but go to advanced options and visit the website anyway
+The warnings are given as the SSL files are self signed and not signed by an official CA.

 # SSL files
 ssl files are already uploaded in this repo